Simulations fixed effects

 Main graph

-I then build the main graph of this analysis, describing
+I then build the main graph of this analysis, describing the evolution of exaggeration with the proportion of the variance in temperature explained by the period fixed-effects.

 Show the code used to generate the graph